swathyss/ABC-Company-Employ-data-Analysis/README.md

 ## 🧠 Data Story – Key Insights

 - ✔ Majority of employees belong to the **25–35 age group**, indicating a young workforce.
-- ✔ The **Engineering team** accounts for the highest salary expenditure.
 - ✔ A **mild positive correlation** exists between age and salary.
 - ✔ **Senior-level positions** significantly increase overall salary costs.